-We recorded a 10.8% increase in our comparable store sales during the first half of fiscal 2010 which extended the sequential comparable store sales improvement which began in the second half of fiscal 2009.
-We believe the improvement in our comparable store sales trends is due to a combination of factors including our ability to better plan our marketing and merchandise programs for the current economic environment and the relatively lower comparable in the first half of 2009.
+We recorded an 11.3% increase in our comparable store sales during the first nine months of fiscal 2010 which extended the sequential comparable store sales improvement which began in the second half of fiscal 2009.
+We believe the improvement in our comparable store sales trends is due to a combination of factors including our marketing and merchandise programs and the relatively lower comparable in the first half of 2009.
 We also believe that overall consumer sentiment and shopping patterns began to improve in the second half of 2009 which may have contributed to our improving trends.
-In light of the current economic uncertainty in both the U.S. and world financial markets, consumer sentiment could turn negative which could result in a deceleration of the favorable comparable store sales trends we have experienced in recent quarters.
+While recent economic statistics indicate that the U.S. economy has stabilized, there continue to be significant macroeconomic risks including high unemployment rates in the U.S. and uncertainty in world financial markets which could negatively affect consumer sentiment and shopping patterns.
+We will continue to monitor these risks and continually evaluate our operating strategies, and believe we will be able to continue to adjust to changes in economic conditions.